OGGM/oggm.github.io/_posts/2023-02-17-7th-workshop-announcement.md

 ### Organizers
-Beatriz Recinos, Dan Goldberg, Anouk Vlug, Fabien Maussion and Ben Marzeion
+Beatriz Recinos, Dan Goldberg, Anouk Vlug, Fabien Maussion and Ben Marzeion.
+**If you have any questions please send an e-mail to** [info@oggm.org](mailto:info@oggm.org).

 ### Past workshops
 If you like to get a better feeling of what the workshop could be like,